Boeing says flaw could affect 55 Dreamliners

 ANA said Boeing had contacted the airline to say there were no safety issues involved in shimming and to give a general indication of the inspection procedure.
 ANA said its five Dreamliners are operating normally.

-Japan Airlines Corp has already said it no longer expects its first Dreamliner by the end of February as a result of the manufacturing glitch.
+Japan Airlines JALFQ.PK has already said it no longer expects its first Dreamliner by the end of February as a result of the manufacturing glitch.

-The 787 problem comes as Boeing rival Airbus, an EADS unit, investigates the cause of cracks in part of the wings of its A380 superjumbo.
+The 787 problem comes as Boeing rival Airbus EAD.PA investigates the cause of cracks in part of the wings of its A380 superjumbo.
 It also insists its jets are safe.

 Airbus Chief Executive Officer Tom Enders pledged last week the plane-maker would apply lessons from the A380 glitches to the development of the A350, which is the European company's carbon-composite answer to the 787 Dreamliner.